 Who needs to receive training?

-Amherst students, post-baccalaureate fellows, graduate students, and postdoctoral fellows conducting research in astronomy, biology, biochemistry/biophysics, chemistry, geology, neuroscience, physics, and psychology are required to complete RCR training.
+Amherst students, post-baccalaureate fellows, graduate students, and postdoctoral fellows conducting research in astronomy, biology, biochemistry/biophysics, chemistry, environmental studies, geology, neuroscience, physics, and psychology are required to complete RCR training.

 In addition, the following researchers are required by Amherst College to complete RCR training: